romainligneul/igt-toolbox/README.md

 ![Figure 5](Tools/OTHERS/example_figures/Model_Comparison_FixedEffect.JPG)
 3. A representation of model comparison treated as a random-effect (based on the function VBA_GroupBMC).
 Top-left panel represents the log-model evidences (based either on AIC, BIC or Free Energy) per subject per model.
 Top-right panel represents the probability of each model being the correct one, per subject.
 Bottom-left panel represents the exceedance probability that a given model is the most frequent within the population under scrutiny.
 Bottom-right panel represents the estimated frequencies of each model at the group level.
 NB: a separate figure is generated for each goodness of fit metric (i.e BIC, AIC, Free Energy).
 All information about Bayesian Model Comparison can be found in the structure **post_F**, **out_F**, **post_BIC**, **out_BIC**, **post_AIC** and **out_AIC**.
 ![Figure 6](Tools/OTHERS/example_figures/Model_Comparison_RandomEffect_F.JPG)
 4. A representation of the mean +/- sem value of all parameters of a given model.
 The color code correspond to the group/condition which have been selected for analysis.
-NB: a separate figure is generated for each model.
+NB: a separate figure is generated for each model (here, Expected Valence).
 All means, SD, recovery values and statistical tests related to models' parameters can be found in the structures **stats_theta** (for parameters of the evolution functions) and **stats_phi** (for parameters of the observation functions)
 ![Figure 7](Tools/OTHERS/example_figures/Model_parameter_EV.JPG)
 5. A graphical representation of parameter recovery.
 The dashed line represents the perfect equivalence between actual parameters (in x, obtained by fitting the real dataset) and recovered parameters (in y, obtained by fitting the simulated dataset).
 Actual and recovered parameters for each individual can be found in the structures **theta_fitsim** and **phi_fitsim** (first column: actual parameters)
 ![Figure 8](Tools/OTHERS/example_figures/Parameter_recovery.JPG)